The Born Loser by Art and Chip Sansom for August 23, 2014

 14. Missing large

-garysmigs about 10 years ago
+garysmigs over 10 years ago

 Not only have most of mine burned out, I have had three catch on fire.
 I have incandescents in my barn that are over twenty years old.
 Freedom of choice for bulbs should not have been destroyed by government nitwits.